(reading time: 19 mins)

-For the majority of Western history the only mind considered worthy of examination was the human mind.
-This is in part because we lacked the tools to examine the consciousness of other animals.
-But Western science has also developed within a Judeo-Christian cultural heritage in which only humans have souls – a religious tradition which taught that God has taken us and only us, over that threshold of animal consciousness into the realm of moral beings, because we were the only animals with souls.
+For the majority of western history the only mind considered worthy of examination was the human mind.
+This is in part because we lacked the tools to examine how other animals experienced the world.
+However western science also developed within a Judeo-Christian cultural heritage – religious traditions which taught that God has taken us, and only us, over that threshold of animal awareness into the realm of moral beings, because we were the only animals with souls.

-Although science has largely overtaken religion as a way of explaining human existence, like religion it has emphasised differences between humans and other animals rather than common ground.
-In recent years more detailed experiments into animal consciousness show much of what has been regarded as solely human characteristics, such as the potential for language, ability for abstract thought, the capacity for emotions, jealousy and cruelty even, can be found in other species to some extent.
-Here I want to consider some of that evidence with some observations of my own on how this might be interpreted.
+Although science has largely overtaken religion as a way of explaining human existence, like religion it has historically emphasised differences between humans and other animals, rather than common ground.
+In recent years more detailed experiments into animal cognition show much of what has been regarded as solely human characteristics, such as the potential for language, ability for abstract thought, the capacity for emotions, jealousy and cruelty even, can be found in other species to some extent.
+Here I want to consider some of that evidence with some observations on how this might be interpreted.

 I should add that beyond signing online petitions, buying leaping bunny toiletries and sharing stories of particularly shocking cruelty to animals on social media, I’m not involved in campaigning for animal rights.
-I have never been a Vegan and although I was a Vegetarian for 15 years I now eat some meat, avoiding factory farmed.
+I have never been a vegan and although I was vegetarian for 15 years I now eat some meat, avoiding factory farmed.

 Predicting animal intelligence

-In the long Ice Age that ended about 120,000 years ago, the total human population may have dropped as low as thousands, even hundreds bringing humans close to extinction in a hostile world we didn’t control.
+In the long Ice Age that ended about 120,000 years ago, the total human population may have dropped as low as thousands or even hundreds, bringing humans close to extinction in a hostile world we didn’t control.
 But when the climate improved our intelligence and adaptability gave us the ability to thrive by shaping the planet to suit us.

 We’ve long known we’re not the only intelligent animals on our planet, but as animals have limited ways of communicating their experience to us measuring animal intelligence is always going to involve a degree of supposition.
 So how can we properly assess intelligence in other species?